forgerock-training-courses

 • Explain the SAML2 flow from the identity provider (IdP) point of view

-• Examine SSO across service providers (SPs)
+• Examine SSO across SPs

 Lesson 2: Delegating Authentication Using SAML2